fantauzzi/CarND-MPC-Project/README.md

 ![Image][image4]

  where ` δ` is the steering angle in radians, and `a` is the accelarator/breaks value, positive for the accelerator and negative for the brakes.
 It is assumed one cannot accelerate and break at the same time.

-The simulator provides poise estimates and sensor readings at every time step `t`:
-* the current car position`(x, y)`;
-* the yaw angle `ψ`;
-* the velocity `v`;
-* the steering angle, between 0 and 25 degrees on either side;
-* the current throttle/break value, between -1 and 1.

-Unfortunately the simulator doesn't report the acceleration, which may be inferred with approximation from the throttle/break value.

-My MPC implementation interpolates the waypoints with a cubic polynomial, and  tries to direct the car to follow it.

 At time `t` the MPC determines the optimum sequence of actuator values to be applied at time `t, t+1, ..., t+N-1`; the identified `N-1` time intervals are of constant duration `Δt`.
 Only optimum values for time `t` are applied.
 When the MPC receives another set of measurements from the simulator, and an updated list of waypoints, it resets `t` at that time, and computes yet an optimum sequence of actuator values.

-To finding the optimum actuator values the MPC solves an optimisation problem, given by a cost function, the kinematic model at time steps `t, t+1, ..., t+N-1` and the constraints detailed below.
+To find the optimum actuator values the MPC solves an optimisation problem, given by a cost function, the kinematic model at time steps `t, t+1, ..., t+N-1` and the constraints detailed below.
 The cost function has the following addends:

 [comment]: <> "(
 \sum_{t=0}^{N-1}(w_1cte_t^2+w_2\psi e_t^2)